Alex313031/thorium/README.md

 - **Proper Install:** To install with a .deb, dont copy the contents of *out/thorium*; instead run <br/> `autoninja -C out/thorium/ "chrome/installer/linux:unstable_deb"` A nice .deb file will now be in *out/thorium* and you can install it with `sudo dpkg -i *.deb` It will be called 'thorium-browser-unstable_$VERSIONNUMBER_amd64.deb', and will be installed to */opt/chromium.org/chromium/*. \
 &nbsp;&nbsp; NOTE: To get back to "Trunk", i.e. to revert all changes in order to build vanilla chromium, just run `./trunk.sh` again. \
 &nbsp;&nbsp; NOTE: To compile without AVX, simply go to *//chromium/src/build/config/compiler/BUILD.gn*, search for *mavx* (there's only two <br/> &nbsp;&nbsp; lines), and replace *mavx* with *msse3*, then remove the lines right under both of those that contain *"-ffp-contract=fast",*

+https://www.reddit.com/r/ChromiumBrowser/ is a subreddit I made for Thorium and general Chromium discussion and https://alex313031.blogspot.com/ is a blog I made.

 &minus; Thanks to https://github.com/robrich999/ for some info that went into this project.\
 &minus; Also thanks to https://github.com/bromite/bromite, https://github.com/saiarcot895/chromium-ubuntu-build, https://github.com/Eloston/ungoogled-chromium, and https://github.com/GrapheneOS/Vanadium for patch code.